Stop the Torture of Animals for Cosmetics

 Alternative methods that use simple organisms like bacteria, tissues and cells from humans, and sophisticated computer models or chemical methods are cheaper, more reliable, and don’t involve the torture and killing of animals.

 Countries around the world, including every country in the European Union, Australia, Mexico, and India, have acknowledged that this cruelty is unnecessary and have banned the use of animal testing for cosmetics.
-In the U.S., eleven states have passed laws to end the sale of animal-tested cosmetics.
-However, because there is no national legislation that bans cosmetic animal testing, cosmetic companies in the United States are still legally allowed to perform invasive tests on animals.
+In the U.S., twelve states have passed laws to end the sale of animal-tested cosmetics.
+However, because there is no national legislation that bans this type of animal testing, cosmetic companies in the United States are still legally allowed to perform invasive tests on animals.

 This bill would ban the production and sale of animal-tested cosmetics in the United States and save countless animals from suffering and dying at the hands of a greedy and heartless multi-billion-dollar industry.